 The program requires a minimum of 50 units: 34 units are in prescribed, sequential courses in the School of Cinematic Arts.
-The remaining 16 units are Cinematic Arts electives, four of which must be taken in the Division of Critical Studies.
+The remaining 16 units are Cinematic Arts electives, four of which must be taken in the Division of Cinema & Media Studies.
 A thesis is required for the M.F.A. degree.
 Ongoing workshops in new technologies, traditional and digital media provide additional educational opportunities for students.

 Admission is granted once a year in the fall; there are no spring admissions.
 Approximately 14 students will be enrolled in each incoming class.
 In addition to practical production, the program also provides opportunities for fieldwork experience and internships to facilitate the student's transition into the profession.

 Prior knowledge of fundamental digital animation concepts and techniques is recommended.